osnr/TabFS/tabfs.md

 [^otherbrowsers]: It could probably be made to work on other browsers
-    like Safari and Opera that support the WebExtensions API, and on Windows using Dokan or WinFUSE/WSL stuff, but I haven't looked into that.
+    like Safari and Opera that support the WebExtensions API, and on Windows using Dokan or WinFUSE/WSL stuff (?), but I haven't looked into that.

 Each of your open tabs is mapped to a folder.